chitram1/ecber/README.md

 -   increased tolerance of 1+ seconds between events when calculating reliability of two different coder files
 -   kappa value correlation calculation functions
 -   conversion functions for individual files and directories from BORIS file format to excel files
+-   option to increase markov matrix lag (markov model order) when calculating entropy; this increases the number of previous states that are used for the new state prediction

 Installation Instructions
 ------------------